haeundev/haeundev.github.io/_pages/CV.md

 layout: page
 title: Haeun Oh
 permalink: /cv/
-description: Software Engineer (3 years' experience) | MSc Candidate at KAIST
+description: Software Engineer (3 years' experience) | MSc Candidate at KAIST<br><br>I am a software engineer who is genuinely interested in problems related to Human-Computer Interaction.
+In my three years in the game industry, I've designed and implemented a fully fledged in-game dialogue system.
+From 2023 Spring, I am pursuing MSc degree in Culture Technology at KAIST to study Speech and Brain.
+Using EEG(Electroencephalogram), I will seek out innovative solutions to problems of Speech Perception and Production in BCI(Brain-Computer Interface) field.
 image: '/images/01.png'
+tags: [competent gamedev with project management skills]
 ---

 ## Skills